 Vientiane – Buddha ParkDay 2

 After breakfast, you will start visiting the major sights of the capital; including the oldest Wat Sisaket, the temple with thousands of miniature Buddha statues and the former royal temple of Wat Hor Prakeo previously housed the famous Emerald Buddha Image.

 Take an excursion to the outskirts of Vientiane.
-Following the road along the bank of Mekong river you will arrive at the Buddha park of Xieng Khuan.
-The park (28km East of Vientiane), contains a combination of hundred status of Hindu divinities and Buddha.
-You will drive through the local villages on the bank of the Mekong River, enjoying beautiful views of vegetable garden, tobacco plantation … etc. You have many opportunity to take a lot of photo, meeting the locals and see their rural daily life.
-You also have a nice view of the Mekong Friendship Bridge as the border between Laos and Thailand .
+Following the road along the bank of Mekong river, you will arrive at the Buddha Park of Xieng Khuan.
+The park (28km East of Vientiane), contains a combination of hundred statues of Hindu divinities and Buddha.
+You will drive through the local villages on the bank of the Mekong River, enjoying beautiful views of the vegetable garden, tobacco plantation … etc. You’ll have many opportunities to take a lot of photos, meeting the locals and see their rural daily life.
+You will also have a nice view of the Mekong Friendship Bridge as the border between Laos and Thailand.
 Return to Vientiane town and continue to visit Ban Nongbuathong, the hand weaving Village.
 Take a walk on Mekong Riverside before transfer back to Hotel.